 If you recall in Phase 1, it was important to determine 2 or 3 things you wanted your students to know, feel, or do after your course was over.

-Imagine them walking away after your course with these new golden nuggets in their life.
+Imagine them walking away from your course with these new golden nuggets in their life.

 These are the goals of your course with high hopes your students will accomplish them.
 Many course developers ignore how to help students reach their goals, but rather put more effort into the marketing and sales of their courses.